qyc206/Databases-Project/README.md

 Erica Chou:

-React to a photo: Users can add comments and/or emojis to photos that are visible to them.
+1)React to a photo: Users can add comments and/or emojis to photos that are visible to them.

-Unfollow: Think about what should be done when someone is unfollowed, including some reasonable approach to tags that they posted by virtue of being a follower.
+2)Unfollow: Think about what should be done when someone is unfollowed, including some reasonable approach to tags that they posted by virtue of being a follower.
 Write a short summary of how you’re handling this situation.
 Implement it and test it.

 Moira Duya:

-Search by tag:Search for photos that are visible to the user and that tag some particular person (the user or someone else )
+1)Search by tag:Search for photos that are visible to the user and that tag some particular person (the user or someone else )

-Search by poster:Search for photos that are visible to the user and that were posted by some particular person (the user or someone else )
+2)Search by poster:Search for photos that are visible to the user and that were posted by some particular person (the user or someone else )